INSIGHTS FROM FIRST FOUNDATION

 IMPORTANT DISCLOSURE INFORMATION

-Historical performance results for investment indices, benchmarks, and/or categories have been provided for general informational/comparison purposes only, and generally do not reflect the deduction of transaction and/or custodial charges, the deduction of an investment management fee, nor the impact of taxes, the incurrence of which would have the effect of decreasing historical performance results.
-It should not be assumed that your FFA account holdings correspond directly to any comparative indices or categories
+Historical performance information for indices, benchmarks, or categories is provided for general informational and comparative purposes only and does not reflect the deduction of advisory fees, transaction costs, custodial charges, or taxes, which would reduce returns.
+Index performance is not indicative of any FFA client account, and it should not be assumed that any FFA portfolio or account holdings correspond directly to any index, benchmark, or category.